Heri Martínez de Dios: Select awards

-Named by UNESCO as its Young Educator of the Year in 1993, he was also recognized by Caribbean Business in its 2010 edition of "Executive Father", as well as being selected as one of the "Favorites" in the section titled "Magazine", of "El Nuevo Día" newspaper, being labeled a "success story" on the Apple Computer website in 2001, and receiving a mention and interview with the globally renowned Business Week magazine in 2009.
-Martínez de Dios has also published several works on the digital arts, Atlantic University College and higher education.
-His achievements also include having developed over twenty nine (29) leading art labs in all spheres of the digital arts at Atlantic University College.
-Among those 29, two new exclusive laboratories for the development of courses in Digital Animation; Programming and Videogame Design.
+Named by UNESCO as its Young Educator of the Year in 1993, he was also recognized by Caribbean Business in its 2010 edition of "Executive Father", as well as being selected as one of the "Favorites" in the section titled "Magazine" of "El Nuevo Día" newspaper.
+Martínez de Dios has also published works on digital arts, Atlantic University College, and higher education.
+At Atlantic University College, he developed 29 art laboratories in the field of digital arts, including two laboratories for courses in digital animation, programming, and videogame design.